 The Best Restaurants in San Jose del Cabo

-For a relaxed vacation in a quainter, more cultural setting and with low-key nightlife, San Jose del Cabo is the obvious choice.
+For a relaxing vacation in a quainter, more cultural setting, and with low-key nightlife, San Jose del Cabo is the obvious choice.
 And if Ms. Hyde appears (they are sisters, after all), Cabo San Lucas is just down the road, waiting with its bars and clubs and partying.
 Meanwhile, back in San Jose, there are plenty of activities and quality restaurants to keep you entertained.
-From simple street stalls to the most elegant of restaurants offering the finest seafood, San Jose has just about every kind of cuisine and every kind of restaurant.
+From simple street stalls to the most elegant restaurants offering the finest seafood, San Jose has just about every kind of cuisine and every kind of restaurant.
 Top of the list of specialties should probably be seafood – after all, Los Cabos is famous for its sport fishing, and the seafood that you can get here is among the freshest in the world.
-Second category of specialty has to be Mexican – for obvious reasons.
-Being a more traditional town, San Lucas has a plethora of restaurants offering all types of Mexican food (that might seem obvious, but some larger resorts in Mexico offer more international cuisine than Mexican cuisine).
+The second category of specialty has to be Mexican – for obvious reasons.
+Being a more traditional town, San Lucas has many restaurants offering all types of Mexican food (that might seem obvious, but some larger resorts in Mexico offer more international cuisine than Mexican cuisine).